 From the day you accept the invitation, you will have 20 days to apply online for a work permit.
 You will receive a message in your MyCIC account with the time and date of your deadline.
 When you have completed the application, the system will generate a personalized Document Checklist for you.
 It will show all the supporting documents you need to upload.
 Receiving an invitation to apply does not mean that you will automatically receive a work permit.

 Step 6: Get your Biometrics Taken

 Biometrics is part of the application process to confirm your identity.
-You will have your fingerprints scanned and photo taken when you apply for your visa or permit to Canada.
+You will have your fingerprints scanned and photo take when you apply for your visa or permit to Canada.
 After you submit your work permit application, you will receive a referral letter telling you that you are required to have your fingerprints and photograph taken.
 You have 30 days to complete them otherwise your visa will be denied.

 Step 7: Receive your IMM 5665 POE (Port of Entry)

 After you submit your work permit application with all your final documents, your application will be processed on a “first-in, first-out” basis.
 Typically applications for the Working Holiday Visa are about 8 weeks.

 Gain Canadian professional work experience to better compete in a global economy.

 The type of work permit you get in the Young Professionals category is an employer-specific work permit.

 This category is for you if: